Marcus Weldon: Career

 Weldon was named as one of Global Telecoms Business Power 100 in 2014, and one of Global Telecoms Business 50 CTOs to watch in 2015.
 In November 2016 he was awarded the New Jersey Medal for Science and Technology for his technology vision and leadership.

 In April 2016, he relaunched the series of collaborations between Bell Labs scientists and artists known as Experiments in Art and Technology, using the concept of a Human Digital Orchestra as an expression of the strong interplay between the artistic and the digital-network domains that allows the audience to interact with, and modify, artistic performances and installations.

 The new E.A.T initiative has on-going collaborations with the digital music artist Beatie Wolfe, exploring the interplay of digital and physical, as well as a partnership with New Museum's incubator, New Inc., named EXPLOR after the pioneering work of computer artist Lillian Schwartz and Bell Labs software engineer, Ken Knowlton.

 In November 2020, he announced his intent to step down as the President of Bell Labs at the end of March 2021, and likened the transition to the 'regeneration' of Doctors in Doctor Who.

+Since 2021, he has been an advisor to multiple companies on their Artificial Intelligence strategies.
+In 2022, he was awarded the Neil Armstrong Visiting Professorship at Purdue University, teaching a graduate course in Innovation Strategies and AI.
+In 2025, he was named as the Contributing Editor for AI at Newsweek, authoring a series of influential articles on the nature of human and artificial intelligence and the anticipated utility of AI systems to augment or automate human tasks, and the resultant impact on productivity and society.